 By Michael Kassabian

-Below are the final overall team records, followed by the conference records in wins, losses, and ties for the 2013 fall sports season.
+Below are the overall winter team records, followed by the conference records in wins, losses, and ties as of March 2.